World Chess Championship: Can Ding stop Gukesh? – DW – 11/24/2024

 “I was a bit anxious and tended to think too much," Ding told the Chinese news agency Xinhua, describing his somewhat puzzling recent crisis of form.
 After winning the World Championship title in a close and nerve-wracking match at the start of 2023, not much has gone right for Ding.

-“I still believe that I can turn things around, maybe even in the World Championship itself," Ding added.
-But a look at the world rankings is sobering: the world champion is currently 23rd.
+“I still believe that I can turn things around, maybe even in the World Championship itself," Ding said.
+But a look at the world rankings is sobering: The world champion is currently 23rd.

 Gukesh is seemingly unstoppable.
 If the self-confident chess artist is victorious in the three-week duel over 14 games stretching until mid-December, he would be the youngest world chess champion of all time.
 But there is still a long way to go.

-“Ding already knows the situation, Gukesh doesn't yet.
+“Ding already knows the situation; Gukesh doesn't yet.
 That can be a problem for Gukesh," Jan Gustafsson, the German national chess coach, told DW.
-Despite all the difficulties, Ding also has great mental strength when he comes under pressure.
+Despite all the difficulties, Ding also has great mental strength under pressure.

 Chess enthusiasm in India